AEGEE/MyAEGEE/dispatcher/README.md

 In order to add templates, one can work on the filesystem: as the template file is read from memory at the time a message is received, there is basically a mechanism of hot-reload ready to be used.

 We do not need a web service, because we do not need to pilot anything.
- #FIXME validate this.
-Run app and add a new template and push to the queue a new template

 ## Queues